DeveloperWizard83/gatsby-starter-netlify-blog/src/pages/blog/2021-03-04-5-bulletproof-coding-habits-to-make-that-make-you-to-learn-to-code.md

 featuredpost: true
 featuredimage: https://media.giphy.com/media/xTiTnslZ0E5sqMbEac/giphy.gif
 ---
-So number 1 is watching coding videos from 10min to 1 hour.
+So number 1 is watching coding videos from 10min to 1 hour per day.
+Watching videos helps you to get familiar with the syntax of coding.
+At the beginning the syntax looks terrifiying,but when you look at it long enough.
+It starts to make sense.

+Number 2 is Coding challenges I like to use Edabit the challenges are not too difficult and the platform is really easy to use.
+This is the best place to build your logical thinking in coding.